• Home

 Wealthsimple Cash vs. Normal Credit Cards

-Wealthsimple’s prepaid Visa “Cash Card” essentially works like a debit card.
-It carries no interest rates, there are no annual fees, and it won’t impact your credit score.
+Wealthsimple’s prepaid Mastercard (it used to be a Visa, but it switched over about a year ago) “Cash Card” essentially works like a debit card.
+There are no annual fees, and it won’t impact your credit score.

-Cash Card users earn 1% cash back on all purchase.
+Cash Card users earn 1% cash back on all purchases.
 You can easily find other free, non-prepaid credit cards that will beat that rate.
-But it beats out arguably its main prepaid Visa competitor in Koho, which only offers 0.5% cash back.
+For instance, Koho, a main competitor, offers 1% cash back on groceries and transportation, with up to 2% cash back for everything else.

-That 1% cash back can go straight into your Cash balance, or you can auto-invest it in stocks or crypto using Wealthsimple Trade.
+So, it’s not the best offer in the marketplace, but it’s still pretty good.
+That 1% cash back can go straight into your Cash balance, or you can auto-invest it in stocks or cryptocurrency using Wealthsimple Trade.

 Wealthsimple Cash Virtual Card

-The Cash app also gives you a virtual prepaid Visa card that you can use for online purchases just like your physical one.
+The Cash app also gives you a virtual prepaid Mastercard that you can use for online purchases just like your physical one.
 It works with Apple Pay, Google Pay, and Samsung Pay.

 Wealthsimple Cash vs. E-Transfer